-&lt;sup>156 EU Directive 2012/29/EU of the European Parliament and of the Council (25 October 2012), establishing minimum standards on the rights, support and protection of victims of crime.
+205 EU Directive 2012/29/EU of the European Parliament and of the Council (25 October 2012), establishing minimum standards on the rights, support and protection of victims of crime.
 The Directive creates legal obligations for members of the European Union, and elements of the Directive can be seen as reflecting more global norms, or as best practices for consideration elsewhere.
 To the extent that some of the articles of the Directive refer specifically to criminal proceedings, these also can be seen as possible best practices for other kinds of proceedings related to the crime (such as disciplinary proceedings).

-- victims have the right to review of a decision not to prosecute (art.
+- victims have the right to receive information about relevant criminal proceedings, including any decision not to proceed further with the case, information about the outcome of the case, and information about the state of the proceedings (except where this may adversely affect the handling of the case) (art.
+6); - victims have the right to be heard and to provide evidence in the criminal proceedings (art.
+10); - victims have the right to review of a decision not to prosecute (art.
 11); and - measures must be available to protect victims from intimidation and retaliation, including, when necessary, the physical protection of victims and their family members (art.
 18).

-The Inter-American Court of Human Rights has similarly held that as a general rule, "States have the obligation to guarantee the right of the victims or their family to take part in all stages of the respective proceedings, so that they can make proposals, receive information, provide evidence, formulate arguments and, in brief, assert their interests and rights".
+The Inter-American Court of Human Rights has similarly held that as a general rule, "States have the obligation to guarantee the right of the victims or their family to take part in all stages of the respective proceedings, so that they can make proposals, receive information, provide evidence, formulate arguments and, in brief, assert their interests and rights".206